Some of the links in this post may be affiliate links. See our disclosure for more info.

-The psychological term “cognitive dissonance” is the discomfort experienced by someone who holds two or more contradictory beliefs, ideas, or values at the same time.
-If you make excuses, not only are failing to admit your faults, but you’re creating more faults by creating excuses about it.
+The psychological term ‘cognitive dissonance” is the discomfort experienced by someone who holds two or more contradictory beliefs, ideas, or values at the same time.
+If you make excuses, not only are you failing to admit your faults, but you’re creating more faults by creating excuses about them.

-A lot of people accept defeat before they even start a project, because influences have convinced them that even just trying is a losing proposition.
+Many people accept defeat before starting a project because influences have convinced them that even just trying is a losing proposition.

-It’s common for the pessimistic to immediately compare themselves to the most successful people in their desired fields.
-From there they convince themselves that they will never reach that level.
+It’s common for pessimists to immediately compare themselves to the most successful people in their desired fields.
+From there, they convince themselves that they will never reach that level.
 And maybe that’s true.

 Not everyone who hits a free throw will become the next Michael Jordan.
-And, an “A” in science class doesn’t guarantee you a Nobel Prize in Physics.
-But your chances at achieving your dreams are completely diminished if you can’t get past your own insecurities, and there are no excuses for defeat by ones own insecurity.
+And an “A” in science class doesn’t guarantee a Nobel Prize in Physics.
+But your chances at achieving your dreams are completely diminished if you can’t get past your own insecurities, and there are no excuses for defeat by one’s own insecurity.

 Think about this.
 No one counts the number of steps from base camp to the top of Mount Everest; that would be silly.
 By that same logic, you shouldn’t act as if a ladder to success only has two rungs.
-Make sensible, achievable goals for yourself so that you can earn some satisfaction on the admittedly long journey from an amateur into a champion.
+Make sensible, achievable goals to earn some satisfaction on the admittedly long journey from an amateur into a champion.

 Not many people go from zero to hero in sixty seconds.
 But, the rise is the reason for the journey.
 Set small goals throughout your journey to success so that you can taste a series of smaller successes over time.
 These successes are ultimately just as sweet.

 As the fable goes, people with a lot of natural talent tend to rest on their laurels.
-The people that don’t start at the top push harder and climb faster to reach the peak.
+People who don’t start at the top push harder and climb faster to reach the peak.

 If you don’t have the same level of skills as your competitors yet, treat this as a blessing.
 You’re just blood, sweat and tears away from earning your spot instead of just having it handed to you.